SPDX-License-Identifier: AGPL-3.0-or-later¶

 Figure 14. (a) ZZ correlation matrix from CX entangling layer. (b) Trotter order comparison. (c) 16-qubit per-qubit \(\langle Z \rangle\): alternating pattern across all 16 qubits — the Kuramoto coupling structure is visible at full UPDE scale. (d) VQE 8-qubit energy landscape.

-13 of 16 qubits show \(|\langle Z \rangle| > 0.3\), demonstrating that the Kuramoto coupling structure survives hardware noise at the full 16-qubit UPDE scale.
+13 of 16 qubits show \(|\langle Z \rangle| > 0.3\) in this descriptive hardware snapshot.
+This is retained as an artifact-backed observation of visible per-qubit structure, not as proof that the full Kuramoto coupling structure survives hardware noise at UPDE scale.

 4.6 Ansatz Comparison¶